The Healing Power of the Sun + 5 Effective Natural Sunburn Treatments

 It’s almost inevitable that you’ll get some degree of sun damage or sunburn in any given year.
 When you do get the occasional angry red skin, treat it naturally with the following plant-based remedies:

-Vinegar is a good topical, non-steroidal, anti-inflammatory drug.
-It will kill the pain of a sunburn for about 20 minutes.
+Vinegar is a good topical, non-steroidal, anti-inflammatory.
+It will kill sunburn pain for about 20 minutes.

 [Related: What kind of skincare does Robyn use?]